 10 Ways to Prepare for an Outgoings Audit in Commercial Property Investment

 An outgoings audit should be an important part of your property management and leasing services.
-As part of the audit, you can understand the efficiencies of the property when it comes to occupational expenses.
-That will then help you with attracting new tenants to the property and retaining current tenants in the mix.
+As part of the audit, you can understand the property’s efficiency when it comes to occupational expenses.
+That will then help you attract new tenants to the property and retain current tenants in the mix.

 Any leasing expert should be able to understand and interpret property occupancy costs for the property type and the location.
 That can and should be done as part of the listing process and in preparing for the marketing of any vacancy.